 Q: Will insurance cover the cost of participation in the Act?

 A: The Act does not specify who must pay for the services.
 Individual insurers determine whether the procedure is covered under their policies (just as they do with any other medical procedure).
 Oregon statute specifies that participation under the Act is not suicide, so should not affect insurance benefits by that definition.
-However, federal funding cannot be used for services rendered under the Act.
-For instance, the Oregon Medicaid program, which is paid for by federal funding, ensures that charges for services related to the Act are paid only with state funds.

 Q: Can a patient's family members request participation in the Act on behalf of the patient (for example, in cases where the patient is comatose)?